Fourlined plant bugs

 Check for bugs

 Look for insects or their damage in late May and early June.
-The sooner they are detected, the sooner they can be managed which helps reduce plant injury.
+The sooner they are detected, the sooner they can be managed, which helps reduce plant injury.
 Look carefully as bugs may drop to the ground or hide when disturbed.

 Small to moderate numbers of fourlined plant bugs do not seriously harm plants.
-Usually, treatment is not necessary to protect the plants' health.
+Usually, treatment is not necessary to protect the plant health.

 Remove damaged plants in the fall

 Cut down host plants in the fall to remove eggs that may have been inserted into them.
 Be sure to bury or compost removed plant material or remove plant residues from the landscape area.

-If high numbers of fourlined plant bugs are encountered, there are a variety of contact, long lasting insecticides that can be considered.
-Use them judiciously as they are broad spectrum and can kill a variety of insects, including natural enemies.
+If you find high numbers of fourlined plant bugs, there are a variety of long lasting insecticides to consider.
+Use them carefully as they can kill a variety of insects, including natural enemies.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.